 - What was planned to do within a specific period;

-- What was done and what is not done;
+- What was done and what was not done;

 - What is the action plan to handle the things that were skipped;

-For a project manager, it is a way to systemize the job done, assess it, and see:
+For a project manager, it is a way to systemize the job completion, assess it, and see:

 - Schedule progress against the plan: how much was done?
 Is the team managing to complete the tasks as planned?